May 2025 Pack Run Venue

-This month’s pack run is from The Dusty Miller, Burnley Road, Mytholmroyd, HX7 5LH.
+This month’s pack run is from : Midgehole Working Men’s Club (aka The Blue Pig) Midgehole Road, Midgehole, Hebden Bridge, HX7 7AL.

-Group leaders are advised to carry a first aid kit (kits are available from the boot of Stu’s car)
+All runs will be off-road so FRA kit is recommended (windproof/waterproof as a minimum).
+Group leaders are advised to carry a first aid kit (kits are available from the boot of Stu’s car).
+1st timers welcome – see Stu in the hi-viz when you arrive.

 Useful links: Website